Anas-Shakeel/checks/README.md

 #### NOTE:
-This project is currently under development!
+This project is currently under development.

 ### Usage: